CAMERA GEAR: Inside our Camera Bags

 Lenses: What We Use and Why

-Except for using a prime macro lens, we find zoom lenses to be most versatile for nature photography.
+Except for using a prime macro lens, we find zoom lenses to be most versatile for our style of nature photography.
 In natural settings, it can sometimes be hard to zoom with your feet so having a zoom lens can make composition more straightforward compared to using prime lenses.
 Zoom lenses have dramatically improved in terms of quality over the last decade so using one allows you to create technically solid files with the ability to easily and quickly refine your composition or try new framing ideas.

 Canon 100-500mm f/4.5-7.1 RF L super-telephoto lens - We both agree that this is our favorite lens.
-With a generous focal range, we can use this lens for wider intimate landscapes and far off telephoto landscapes.
+With a generous focal range, we can use this lens for wider intimate landscapes and far off telephoto scenes.
 Generally, a long telephoto lens allows you to zoom in on a subject, achieve visual compression, and isolate details.
 Some long telephoto lenses, like this one, also have a fairly short minimum focusing distance which make them handy for photographing nearby subjects, like plants and subjects at your feet, as well.
 When discussing our lens choices with other photographers, they are often surprised that we think a 500mm focal length is handy for landscape photography.
 It is!
 We both regularly use this lens at its longest focal lengths for both large and small subjects.
-Because it is so affordable, we also have the Canon 100-400 F/5.6-8 lens for longer hikes and backpacking.
-For Canon users, this lens is a great option if you want a lighter weight option or more affordable option compared to the 100-500mm lens.
-The 100-400 is not weather-sealed but it is otherwise a solid, versatile choice.

-Canon 800mm f/11 RF fixed aperture telephoto lens - Mirrorless technology has allowed camera manufacturers to create strange new lenses like this one.
+Canon 800mm f/11 RF fixed aperture telephoto lens - Before getting the 200-800mm lens described above, we both had a copy of this lens.
+Mirrorless technology has allowed camera manufacturers to create strange new lenses like this one.
 This is an affordable 800mm lens that you can only use at f/11.
 It is a little taller than a Nalgene water bottle when it is collapsed.
 In its extended shooting position, it is about five inches longer.
-In both positions, it feels almost hollow because it is so lightweight.
+In both positions, it feels almost hollow because it is so lightweight (for an 800mm lens…).
 This lens is an affordable option for getting into bird and wildlife photography.
 Compared to Canon’s other 800mm lens options, it is not as sharp and does have limitations related to the f/11 fixed aperture but it also does not cost as much as a used car (currently about $1,000 new compared to more than $15,000 for other options).
 This lens is fun to use for landscapes but again does come with some limitations (like not being able to focus outside of one zone in the middle).
-We have both used this lens with a 1.4x teleconverter for a focal length of 1,120mm.
-Fun!
+If you want an 800mm lens that is affordable and easy to carry around, this is your choice.
+If you’d prefer a more versatile focal range with just a bit more weight, the 200-800mm lens is a better choice.

 Canon 70-200 f/4 RF L lens - I bought this lens on a whim from a friend who was selling it to purchase the 100-500mm lens for himself.
 While it is duplicative of the 100-500mm lens, it is a great tool for hiking since it is so compact and light for its features.
 This lens is about the size of a coffee cup.
 For photographers who are interested in photographing smaller scenes, we recommend getting a telephoto zoom that best meets these three goals: long foal length (at least 400mm), reasonable weight, and reasonable price.
 This means that a lens like the 100-500mm lens is typically a better choice.
 However, a lens like this 70-200mm can be a decent option if telephoto landscapes are not of interest to you.